 Daughter of a Contracting Engineer living in Oakland, CA, Tracy moved with her family to Vancouver, BC when she was 10 after having lived in such countries as Jamaica and Ghana as well.
 Her mother had been a first-rate lounge singer in the genre of Lena Horne so Tracy grew up listening to those great recording artists as well.
 Tracy began acting in school plays in high school in Pt.
 Moody, BC and had a wide expanse of experience, including extracurricular, with music and theatre.
 She started vocal training and attained her first job singing weekly in a church.
 Tracy graduated with a Theatre Arts Scholarship and Graduation with Honours and continued her stage training at David Thompson University (Nelson, BC), under the direction of Janet Wright.
 Continuing on in music, which was her first love, she sang, wrote and acted in Vancouver, Los Angeles and Seattle for various films, theatrical and musical projects.
 With a choice of more than 100 songs she had written, in 2005 she produced and recorded her debut CD of eleven original songs and they are having radio airplay worldwide.
 Enjoying the operatic training she began in high school, along with the rock that was her passion, she finally combined the two when she became aware of European Rock and then created or joined various bands highlighting the specialty of the two voices.
-She performed in theatrical (and musical theatre) productions, one being Perfect Wedding by the Heritage Valley Resort, Abbotsford, BC.
-Her grandfather, Herbert Lee, built the Lee Building (Broadway and Main, Vancouver) in 1912 and in 2012 she produced the Lee Building Centennial Celebration as well as performed at it.
+She performed in various theatrical and musical theatre productions.
+Her grandfather, Herbert Lee, had built the Lee Building (at Broadway and Main in Vancouver) in 1912 and in 2012 she produced the Lee Building Centennial Celebration as well as performed at it.
 She was the vocalist and writer for bands until 2016.
 Tracy wrote her first book in 2017 and is writing her second book in 2018.
 She has had two stories, taken as excerpt from her books, published in the South Surrey Peninsula Neighbours Magazine in 2018.